 Support for Foster Carers

-We really pride ourselves on the support we give our foster carers.
+We really pride ourselves on the support we offer our foster parents.
 For most day-to-day needs, your supervising social worker will be your main point of contact in the fostering team.
 But there will also be times when you need support from one of our therapists, or from our support services team.

 24/7 Phone Support

-Whatever the situation or issue, all our foster carers know they have support on the end of the phone when they need it.
+Whatever the situation or issue, all our foster carers know they have social worker support on the end of the phone when they need it.

 These measures are in place to support you and the young person in your care.